Trial of ex-police officer who fatally shot Black motorist Daunte Wright may proceed, judge rules

-After a brief delay over technical difficulties, Chu started the hearing by offering condolences to the Wright’s family, who were in virtual attendance.
-Special Assistant Hennepin County Prosecutor Imran Ali raised concerns about the trial’s start date citing the amount of discovery and witness selection the state has ahead of it, but Chu signaled she would try to hold to the early December date.
+After a brief delay over technical difficulties, Chu started the hearing by offering condolences to Wright’s family members, who were in virtual attendance.
+Special Assistant Hennepin County Prosecutor Imran Ali raised concerns about the trial’s start date, citing the amount of discovery and witness selection the state has ahead of it, but Chu signaled she would try to hold to the early December date.

 “I think it’s to the benefit of everyone to try and expedite this case and try to come to a resolution or trial as quickly as reasonably possible,” Chu said.

-Potter, 48, was dressed in a black shirt as she appeared from the office of her defense attorney, Early Gray.
+Potter, 48, was dressed in a black shirt as she appeared from the office of her defense attorney, Earl Gray.
 She did not speak apart from acknowledging she consented to the hearing taking place virtually.

 Potter, who is White, has not appeared in court since April 15, the day after she was charged with second-degree manslaughter for shooting Wright, who is Black, during a traffic stop in Brooklyn Center, Minn., the previous week.
 Potter had been a police officer for 26 years until she resigned over the shooting and has remained free on bond.